utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

 `godot-bootstrap.jar` and `main.jar` are set into `pck` during the export process.
 As a real file path is needed to handle them, they are copied on the first game version start from `res://` to `user://` (we check if it exists and also check the md5 hash) to only update when needed.
 Don't forget to remove them when writing an uninstaller for your game.

 ## Android
+!!! warning
+    If you plan to export your game to android, make sure the libraries you use, are actually compatible with android.

 In order to build for Android, set the `isAndroidExportEnabled` flag to `true` in your build file.

 === "build.gradke.kts"